kosli-dev/cli/docs.kosli.com/content/getting_started/approvals.md

 ## Quick note about a commit list

-When reporting or requesting an approval keep in mind that `oldest-commit` has to be an ancestor of `newest-commit`.
+If you are providing the oldest and newest commits yourself, keep in mind that `--oldest-commit` has to be an ancestor of `--newest-commit`.

 It's easy to verify locally in the repository using:
 ```shell {.command}